chef-boneyard/chef-web-docs-2016/chef_master/source/community_contributions.rst

 * It makes clear what is required of our contributors.
 * The most important thing about the CLA is that it doesn't give Opscode any special rights - it just makes things more explicit.

-Opscode does not merge any pull requests made against an |opscode|-managed open source repository until that pull request is associated with a signed CLA (or CCLA), with two exceptions: "Obvious Fixes" and pull requests made against the documentation repository (https://github.com/opscode/chef-docs).
+Opscode does not merge any pull requests made against an |company_name|-managed open source repository until that pull request is associated with a signed CLA (or CCLA), with two exceptions: "Obvious Fixes" and pull requests made against the documentation repository (https://github.com/opscode/chef-docs).

 About the Apache License
 =====================================================